global-send/globalsend/ARCHITECTURE.md

 - Device identity: Ed25519 keypair generated on first run, stored in OS‑appropriate config dir.
 - Session authentication: SAS (short authentication string) or code phrase; user visually compares.
 - Transport security: QUIC with TLS 1.3 (rustls).
 Self‑signed, ephemeral certs bound to device key via SAS confirmation.
+- Transport security: QUIC with TLS 1.3 (rustls).
+Self‑signed, ephemeral certs bound to device key via SAS confirmation.
+- Payload encryption (core): ChaCha20‑Poly1305 AEAD encrypts each chunk stream.
+Keys are derived per‑session using X25519 ECDH between device ephemeral/static keys and HKDF (HKDF‑SHA256) to produce AEAD keys and nonces.
+This design defends against relay/server compromise and provides an explicit, auditable separation between transport layer security and end‑to‑end payload confidentiality.
+ - Device identity & passkey: each device has an Ed25519 identity key and an associated device passkey (user PIN or biometric-backed OS passkey where available).
+The passkey unlocks long‑term private material or authorizes ephemeral key use.
+The passkey model minimizes user prompts (unlock once per session or use OS biometric).
+ - Session authentication: SAS (short authentication string) or code phrase; user visually compares, or scans a QR / enters a short code displayed by the other device.
+The scanned code contains the rendezvous token and the session fingerprint.
+ - Transport security: QUIC with TLS 1.3 (rustls).
+Self‑signed, ephemeral certs bound to device key via SAS confirmation.
+ - Payload encryption (core): ChaCha20‑Poly1305 AEAD encrypts each sendlet payload or chunk stream.
+Keys are derived per‑session using X25519 ECDH between device ephemeral/static keys and HKDF (HKDF‑SHA256) to produce AEAD keys and nonces.
+Passkeys are used to unlock or derive device private keys as needed.
+This design defends against relay/server compromise and provides an explicit, auditable separation between transport layer security and end‑to‑end payload confidentiality.
 - Authorization: explicit accept on the receiving side with scope (e.g., chosen folder) and operation type (send/recv/sync).
 - Replay protection: nonces and session IDs; manifests include timestamps and versioning.
+- Replay protection: nonces and session IDs; manifests include timestamps and versioning.
+AEAD nonces use a session nonce + per‑chunk counter to avoid reuse; keys are rotated per session.
 - Metadata minimization: only necessary metadata is exchanged; filenames protected where feasible.

+## Storage & Backend

+- Local mode (LAN only): runtime state and small manifests are stored in a local SQLite database.
+No global service is required for discovery or transfer.
+- Global mode (internet): Supabase is used as the authenticated rendezvous and transient relay.
+Supabase is only used to aid transfers — all payloads are end‑to‑end encrypted and Supabase should not be able to read data.
+Uploaded blobs are ephemeral and deleted once delivered; the architecture documents policies to ensure intransience and automatic cleanup.
+- Privacy guarantees: all payload content remains encrypted end‑to‑end; the global backend only sees encrypted blobs and minimal metadata required for routing (sizes, encrypted identifiers).
+The system is designed so the server is never a data controller — it's a transient router.

 Threats considered:
 - MITM on first contact (mitigated by SAS / code verification).
 - Relay/rendezvous compromise (no content visibility; limited metadata exposure; rate‑limiting).
 - Directory traversal (path normalization and sandboxing targets).

+Additional threat mitigations from payload encryption:
+- Relay/rendezvous compromise: relays never see plaintext file/chunk contents; only encrypted frames and minimal metadata (sizes, approximate counts) are exposed.
+- Compromised transport endpoints: TLS termination points do not have AEAD keys; only endpoints that complete X25519 handshake and SAS verification can decrypt payloads.

 ## Discovery

 - LAN: mDNS/Bonjour (advertise `_globalsend._udp` and `_globalsend._quic` service records).
 Include capabilities and a session ID.
 - Internet: user‑provided rendezvous code or link; server mediates peer introduction only.
 Control messages are authenticated and limited.

+- Internet (global mode): a logged‑in user uses Supabase auth.
+The rendezvous flow exchanges encrypted offers and endpoints; users scan codes or exchange short links.
+The web frontend (global mode) authenticates via Supabase and uses the same passkey‑derived session flow for payload encryption.

 ## NAT Traversal & Relay